What are the best practices for recording and editing a Powerpoint presentation to be shared to YouTube?

 When creating videos for YouTube, resolution and the video dimensions (in pixels) will play a crucial role in the overall quality and appearance of the video on YouTube.
 YouTube uses a video player that is widescreen format with a 16:9 aspect ratio.
-So, in order to have you video look its best on YouTube, the video will also need to be widescreen, 16:9.
+In order to have you video look its best on YouTube, the video will also need to be widescreen, 16:9.
 A popular use of Camtasia for Mac is to record Powerpoint presentations to be hosted on YouTube.
 By default, most Powerpoint presentations are displayed in the standard 4:3 format.
-So, when recording, there black bars on the sides of the video.
+When recording, there black bars on the sides of the video as seen below:

-So ideally, we want to playback the Powerpoint in a 16:9 format, record into 16:9 format, and edit at a 16:9 format.
-Furthermore, YouTube allows for HD quality content (720p).
-So the clearest, highest quality Powerpoint recording will need to be displayed at, recorded at, and edited at this 16:9, 1280 pixel by 720 pixel dimensions.
-To accomplish this, we will likely need to make some setting adjustments to Powerpoint, Camtasia for Mac, and yes even YouTube.
+Ideally, we want to playback the Powerpoint in a 16:9 format, record into 16:9 format, and edit at a 16:9 format.
+Furthermore, YouTube allows for HD quality content (720p or 1080P).
+To accomplish this, we need to make some settings are correct within PowerPoint:

 To adjust the aspect ratio for which the presentation will be displayed at click one of the following within PowerPoint.